-- as shown in the evidence on interconnection targets and energy prices and their convergence across the EU. - PCIs in electricity and in particular in gas have strongly contributed to security of supply as a main contextual driver to the design of the TEN-E Regulation.
+- The TEN-E Regulation has effectively improved integration of Member States' networks, stimulated energy trade and hence contributed to EU competitiveness, as shown in the evidence on interconnection targets and energy prices and their convergence across the EU. - PCIs in electricity and in particular in gas have strongly contributed to security of supply as a main contextual driver to the design of the TEN-E Regulation.
 For gas, the infrastructure is now well connected and supply resilience has improved substantially since 2013. - Regional cooperation in Regional Groups and through cross-border cost allocation is an important enabler for project implementation.
 However, in many cases the cross-border cost allocation did not result in reducing the financing gap of the project, as intended. - While permitting procedures have been shortened, long permitting procedures persist in some cases.
-While the underlying reasons are mainly related to national implementation and outside the scope of the TEN-E Regulation, there are elements that can be improved. - CEF financial assistance was an important factor, grants for studies helped projects to reduce risks in the early stages of development while grants for works supported projects addressing key bottlenecks that market finance could not sufficiently address. - While the objectives of the current Regulation remain largely valid, their focus on 2020/30 targets must be upgraded to reflect the new political context and the 2050 climate neutrality objective under the European Green Deal. - Besides the new political context and objectives, technological development has been rapid in the past decade.
+While the underlying reasons are mainly related to national implementation and outside the scope of the TEN-E Regulation and need to be addressed through an increased focus on implementation and enforcement, there are elements that can be improved also at Union level. - CEF financial assistance was an important factor, grants for studies helped projects to reduce risks in the early stages of development while grants for works supported projects addressing key bottlenecks that market finance could not sufficiently address. - While the objectives of the current Regulation remain largely valid, their focus on 2020/30 targets must be upgraded to reflect the new political context and the 2050 climate neutrality objective under the European Green Deal. - Besides the new political context and objectives, technological development has been rapid in the past decade.
 This progress should be taken into account in the infrastructure categories covered by the Regulation, the PCI selection criteria as well as the priority corridors and thematic areas. - The TYNDP process as basis for the identification of PCIs has proven effective.
 However, while the ENTSOs and TSOs have an important role to play in the process, there is a need for more scrutiny, in particular as regards defining the scenarios for the future, setting long-term infrastructure needs and bottlenecks and assessing individual projects, to enhance trust in the process.

 It is worth noting that the evaluation did not look specifically at the issue of offshore grids as this was not a specific objective of the current TEN-E Regulation.
 As mentioned above, enhancing renewable energy and specifically offshore is a necessary part of the energy transition to achieve climate neutrality by 2050 in a cost-effective manner.
-The problems defined in this section and the policy options defined in Section 5 build on the results of the evaluation and on the numerous comments received from stakeholders (see Annex 2).14
+The problems defined in this section and the policy options defined in Section 5 build on the results of the evaluation and on the numerous comments received from stakeholders (see Annex 2).15

-14 In 2017, a mid-term evaluation of the TEN-E Regulation was completed.
+15 In 2017, a mid-term evaluation of the TEN-E Regulation was completed.
 In 2019, an evaluation of the TEN-E Regulation was formally launched with the publication of an evaluation roadmap, which was complemented in May 2020 with the publication of an inception impact assessment.